buryzek/buryzek/README.md

 - 👋 Hi, I’m @buryzek
-- 👀 I’m interested in beer. whisky and girls
+- 👀 I’m interested in whisky and girls
-- 🌱 I’m currently learning yara
-- 💞️ I’m looking to collaborate on drink
-- 📫 How to reach me ....

 <!---
 buryzek/buryzek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.